-Alexandra Gibson is a photographer with a background in both art photography and journalism.
-Her images carry a strong sense of personal and editorial narrative with an eye for the surreal.
-Her most current style represents a cross-fertilization of social realism, erotica, and concepts of spirituality.
-With ten years of darkroom and printing experience, Gibson marries the traditions of the photographic art to the digital.
+Alexandra Gibson is a photographer with a background in conceptual art photography and journalism.
+Gibson marries photographic traditions learned in the darkroom to the digital.
+Her images carry a strong sense of personal and editorial narrative with an eye for the spiritual and the surreal.

-For the last 9 years Gibson has traveled over 20 countries photographing the current series The Collective Dream.
+For twelve years, Gibson has traveled over 21 countries photographing the current series The Collective Dream.

-In 2015 & 2018 Alexandra Gibson was awarded HONORABLE MENTION with International Photography Awards organised through the Lucie Foundation for her photographic series For Consumption Only (2015) and The Collective Dream Series (2018)
+In 2015 & 2018, Alexandra Gibson was awarded HONORABLE MENTION with International Photography Awards organized through the Lucie Foundation for her photographic series For Consumption Only (2015) and The Collective Dream Series (2018)

-In 2014 Advocate and Gochis Galleries did a 15 year retrospective solo exhibition of her work in their two galleries.
-This large exhibition highlighted her erotica series From The Outside In, slaughterhouse series For Consumption, the current series The Collective Dream, stop motion films, along with the photo journalism essays on homeless queer youth, and Gibson's 2003 documentary film for Discovery Network Transgender Teens
+In 2014 Advocate and Gochis Galleries in Los Angeles did a 15-year solo retrospective exhibition of her work in their two galleries.
+This extensive exhibition highlighted her erotica series From The Outside In, slaughterhouse series For Consumption, the current series The Collective Dream, stop motion films, the photojournalism essays on homeless queer youth, and Gibson's 2003 documentary film for Discovery Network Transgender Teens

 In 2012 Skotia Gallery in Culver City premiered the solo exhibition of the slaughterhouse photographic series For Consumption Only

-In 2004 she was hired to shoot and direct a film in collaboration with The United Nations and Global Vision for World Peace to shoot and direct a documentary on The Children of Uganda.
+In 2004 Gibson shoot and directed a film in collaboration with The United Nations and Global Vision for World Peace a documentary on The Children of Uganda.

-In 2003 Gibson was hired to film and direct a documentary film for the Discovery Network entitled Transgendered Teens
+In 2003 Gibson filmed and co-directed a documentary film for Discovery Network entitled Transgendered Teens

-This film was one of the first films on a major network television station to address the topic of Transgender.
+This was one of the first films on network television to address the topic of Transgender.

 In 2000 Gibson was commissioned by the Matthew Shepard Foundation to shoot and exhibit a photographic essay exhibition on homeless queer youth.
-She toured with the exhibition for a year both in USA & Canada educating persons in government, community centers, and galleries on homeless youth issues.
+She toured with the exhibition in USA & Canada for a year, educating persons in government, community centers, and galleries on homeless youth issues.
 In 2001 California Governor Gray Davis used her exhibit as a tool to facilitate the passage of a bill that assisted the transient youth community.
 In 2002 the Canadian Parliament gave her an award for her humanitarian efforts after members saw her exhibition at ArtsCourt Gallery in Ottawa.

 In 2003 Gibson's photographs were published in the book A Face In The Crowd.
-In 2008 Gibson published her first book of fine art photography called From The Outside In.
+In 2008 Gibson published her first fine art photography book called From The Outside In.
 In 2011 Gibson was published in Mary Ellen Mark's book on Oaxaca XV.

-Gibson has exhibited in the USA, Mexico, and Canada.
+Gibson has exhibited in the USA, France, Mexico, and Canada.

 Advocate & Gochis Galleries, Los Angeles *